 Marc has long been active in organizations concerned with city living.
 For the past 15 years, Marc has been on the board of Livable City (the creator of Sunday Streets among many other programs and policies directed toward making San Francisco a more sustainable and livable place).
 Marc has also been involved for many years with the efforts of the San Francisco Housing Action Coalition and SPUR, a leading civic and urban planning organization.

-Kristen Daniel brought nine years of teaching experience to the Friends School's founding sixth grade team when she joined SFFS in 2007.
-She attended Brown University and jumped immediately into the classroom at Summit Middle School to fulfill her New Jersey Governor’s Teaching Scholarship.
-She taught language arts and social studies in a mixed seventh/eighth grade, and attended Rutgers to complete her master’s degree.
-After six years at Summit, Kristen moved into New York City, and joined the faculty at Intermediate School 413/School of the Future.
-During her two years there, she trained at the Columbia University Teachers College Writing Workshop, developed a portfolio assessment program, and supervised both student teachers and first-year teachers.
-She is now delighted to work with both students and parents, supporting them in their transition into middle school and with the high school application process.
-Kristen serves as the liaison between SFFS and its community partners, Breakthrough and The SMART Program, ensuring that these high potential, low income students receive the support they need to be successful.
-In addition to being a guest reader for Horizons, she's taught healthy cooking to kindergarteners.
-Kristen enjoys the beach, reading, and cooking for her partner, Jeff, and daughters, Lily (SFFS class of 2015) and Clementine (SFFS class of 2017).
+Kristen Daniel joined SFFS in 2007 as a founding member of the sixth grade team.
+She attended Brown University and graduated Phi Beta Kappa with a BA in History.
+She earned an MAT in History from Rutgers University while teaching in Summit, NJ and eventually joined the faculty at Intermediate School 413/School of the Future in Manhattan.
+During her years there, she trained at the Columbia University Teachers College Writing Workshop, developed a portfolio assessment program, and supervised both student teachers and first-year teachers.
+She is now delighted to work with both students and parents at SFFS, supporting them in their transition from middle to high school.
+Kristen also serves as the liaison between SFFS and our community partners, Breakthrough, SMART, and A Better Chance, ensuring that the high potential, low income students at SFFS receive the support they need to be successful.
+In addition to being a guest reader for Horizons, she's taught healthy cooking to kindergartners.
+Kristen enjoys the beach, reading, pilates, and cooking for her partner, Jeff, and daughters, Lily (SFFS class of 2015) and Clementine (SFFS class of 2017).

 Melissa Forgan has 20 years of experience in high-tech sales working for Palo Alto Networks, NetApp Inc., Aruba Networks and Mentor Graphics.
 Her career has allowed her to work closely with some of the world’s most innovative technology companies including Google, Facebook, Twitter, Uber, Intel, and Microsoft.